zxuqian/react-request-hook-client/README.md

 Arguments explanation:

-- loading - whether the request is pending.
+- loading - Whether the request is pending.
-- error - whether the request encounters HTTP errors.
+- error - Error details when request encounters HTTP errors.
 - data - Data returned by the server.

-The function **MUST** return a single enclosed React component according to the JSX rules, or null if no component will be returned.
+The function **MUST** return a single React component according to JSX rules, or null if no component will be returned.

 ### useRequest hook

-The `useRequest` hook takes the same props/arguments as Request component does, and returns the following object upon using:
+The `useRequest` hook takes the same props/arguments as the `<Request/>` component does, and returns the following object upon using:

 ```javascript
   const { loading, error, data, doRequest } = useRequest({url:, variables:, ...})
 ```

-In addition to specify `variables` at the declaration time, the `doRequest` function takes an additional variables object as its argument:
+In addition to specify `variables` at the declaration time, the `doRequest` function also takes an additional variables object as its argument:

 ```jsx
 <button